 Hydrate.
 This goes without saying and you’ll get it hammered into you at BMT.
 You need to hydrate.
 Not the day of your run either, the day prior.
 The hydration you do the day before affects your performance the next day.
 Keep that in mind if you’re training heavily.

-- Pace yourself.
-See if you can make it around the track in 2:15.
+Pace yourself.
+See if you can make it around the track at 2:15.
 If you can keep up that pace, you’re in good shape.
 That’s the time of the timed run down at BMT.
-If you have a hard time of gauging this, go ahead and grab a buddy to run with you.
+If you have a hard time gauging this, go ahead and grab a buddy to run with you.
 During a PT test in the operational AF, it is permissible to have a pacing buddy to keep you motivated and to help you keep time.
-If you can’t do it just yet, go as slow as you need to, just don't stop running.
-That’s the biggest thing, since once you start walking down at BMT, the MTIs are all over you.
+If you can’t do it just yet, go as slow as you need to, just don’tstoprunning.
+That’s the biggest thing since once you start walking down at BMT, the MTIs are all over you.
 It’s easier to pick up the pace from a slow jog than it is to start running again after you’ve been walking.

-- Mind over music.
+Mind over the Air Force Mind Tricks and Running Tipsmusic.
 While MP3 players are allowed in the operational AF while testing, you will not be allowed to listen to any music while at BMT.
 That may be an adjustment for you if you typically use music to relax or motivate yourself while running.
 I used the time while running at BMT to think about my goals, envision myself running races back home, or to “race” the person just ahead of me and see if I could get past them.
 Keep your mind busy, it’s some of the only time you have to think.